guibarbas/barbas-dwms/README.txt

 FROM WORDPRESS.ORG
 1. Download Barbas - Default wp mail sender.
-3. Upload the ‘barbas-dwms’ directory to your ‘/wp-content/plugins/’ directory, using your favorite method (ftp, sftp, scp, etc…).
+3. Upload the ‘barbas-default-wp-mail-sender’ directory to your ‘/wp-content/plugins/’ directory, using your favorite method (ftp, sftp, scp, etc…).
 3. Activate Barbas - Default wp mail sender from your Plugins page.

 == Frequently Asked Questions ==